docker-archive/classicswarm/README.md

-# Swarmd
+# Libswarm

-## Control a distributed system with the Docker API
+## A library to orchestrate heterogeneous distributed systems

+*libswarm* is a lightweight, standardized abstraction for federating and orchestrating distributed systems.
+It can discover and communicate with all machines in your system, using a variety of backend adaptors, and expose them via a single, straightforward API.

+This is very useful if your system spans multiple locations on the Internet (your home network, office lan, colocated rack, cloud provider, etc.) and uses heterogeneous tools for deployment, clustering and service discovery (manually configured IPs on your laptop, zeroconf at the office, ssh tunnels + custom DNS on the rack, Mesos, Consul or Etcd/Fleet on your cloud provider, etc.).

+*libswarm* federates all these elements under a unified namespace and lets you orchestrate them using a lightweight and flexible API.

+Because the *libswarm* API is dead-simple to learn and built on standard components, there is a growing ecosystem of tools already compatible with it, which you can use to manage your swarm out of the box:

+* `swarmctl` is a simple command-line utility which lets you easily compose any combination of backends, and orchestrate them straight from the terminal.

+* (coming soon) *Shipyard* offers a powerful web interface to manage any swarm-compatible distributed system straight from the browser.

+* (coming soon) *Swarmlog* is a logging tool which consumes all log streams from your swarm and forwards them to a variety of logging backends.

+* (coming soon) *Deis*, the popular Docker-based application platform, supports *libswarm* natively, and can deploy applications to it out-of-the-box.

+* (coming soon) *Drone.io*, the Docker-based continuous integration platform, can spawn build and test workers on any swarm.

+* (coming soon) *Fig*, the popular development tool, supports libswarm out of the box.

+* (coming soon) *Docker*, the open-source container engine, has announced that they will adopt *libswarm* as a built-in, and recommend it as the preferred way to orchestrate and manage a Docker-based cluster.

+## Testing libswarm with swarmd

-`swarmd` is a simple daemon which can control all machines in your distributed system using a variety of backend adaptors, and exposes it on a single, unified endpoint.
+Libswarm ships with a simple daemon which can control all machines in your distributed system using a variety of backend adaptors, and exposes it on a single, unified endpoint.

-swarmd uses the standard Docker API as its frontend, which means any tool which speaks Docker can control swarmd transparently: dokku, flynn, deis, docker-ui, shipyard, fleet, mesos... and of course the Docker client itself.
+Currently swarmd uses the standard Docker API as its frontend, which means any tool which speaks Docker can control swarmd transparently: dokku, flynn, deis, docker-ui, shipyard, fleet, mesos... and of course the Docker client itself.

+*Note: in the future swarmd will expose the Docker remote API as "just another backend", and expose its own native API as a frontend.*

 Usage example: